moorepants/eme150a/content/pages/project-two.rst

 Static Failure (Friday, November 20)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The static failure memo will need to show that your your design will have a
+The static failure memo will need to show that your design will have a
 sufficient safety factor for static loads.

 - Identify the elements with the highest stresses due to static loadings.